gamestabled/OoT3D_Randomizer/README.md

 ## Code Style

 If you'd like to contribute, please use [Artistic Style](http://astyle.sourceforge.net/) to style your code before committing.
-The [style-options.ini](style-options.ini) file defines the options for the program.

-After downloading Artistic Style, run it from the root directory with:

-`astyle --options=style-options.ini source/*.hpp code/src/*.c code/src/*.h`

-This styles all header and C files; .cpp files use 2 spaces for indent and also have some exclusions, so use this slightly different command:

-`astyle --options=style-options-cpp.ini source/*.cpp`
+A windows .exe and linux binary are included in [format](format), and you can run `format.bat` on Windows or `bash format.sh` on Linux to automatically format all code files with the correct settings.

 ## Reporting Bugs